8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 [“Therefore, one expects that] persons who hold conservative theological beliefs about the Bible may be less likely to separate or divorce over time.”

 But Vaaler, Ellison, and Powers found this expectation failed to hold up.
-It was not the conservative Evangelical couples who divorced less; it was the mainline couples who did.
+It was not the conservative Evangelical couples who divorced less; it was the Mainline Christian couples who did.

 If Angela had read that whole paragraph on p.
 930—not just that sentence “families that pray together stay together”—she would have learned that the researchers observed that the reduced divorce rate is not necessarily due to religious beliefs.

-God’s intent and plan was for marriages to be loving, undefiled and lifelong.
-But God allowed the betrayed spouses to escape from their shamelessly adulterous and abandoning spouses so they and their children could finally find peace and safety.
-Notice that the Bible commands divorce three times in the Bible, and only prohibits it once.
-Divorce is not included in any lists of sins in the Bible. www.lifesavingdivorce.com/abuse-in-bible)
+Baskerville: God’s intent and plan is for marriages to be loving, undefiled and lifelong.
+But God allowed the betrayed spouses to escape from their shamelessly adulterous and abandoning spouses so that they and their children could finally find peace and safety.
+Notice that the Bible commands divorce three times, and only prohibits it once.
+Divorce is not included in any lists of sins in the Bible.
+See www.lifesavingdivorce.com/abuse-in-bible

 For the first 2,100 years, it was interpreted as an anti-treachery verse, not an anti-divorce verse.
 That’s how the great Bible translators Jerome and John Wycliffe, and Reformers Martin Luther and John Calvin viewed it.
 But then King James’s translators changed it into an anti-divorce verse for 385 years starting in 1611.